nishch/tiny-config/README.md

 ## Example Setup

-If you have following files in you config directory:
+If you have following files in you configuration directory (i.e. either `config` or whatever path you have set in `NODE_CONFIG_PATH`):

 ```.
 ├── default.json
 ├── development.json